Why a move to the cloud makes a whole lot of sense

 In a SaaS solution, the cloud vendor is responsible for actively managing the cloud environment in which their software resides and ensuring that the delivery to the end-user is optimal at all times.

-Risk is significantly reduced, if data resides outside the organisation’s premises in a vendor-operated cloud – and indeed, further reduced if data is replicated to more than one data centre.
+Risk is significantly reduced, if data resides outside the organisation’s premises in a vendor-operated cloud – and indeed, further reduced if data is replicated to more than one data center.

 Looking again at cost savings, using a vendor’s hardware also removes the capital expenditure required to house that data within the organisation – not to mention the cost involved in running it efficiently.